Best Ways to Get a Credit Card in the USA in 2024

 How to Find Pre-Approval Offers:

-• Visit the Capital One or American Express websites and use their pre-approval tools.
+• Visit Capital One or American Express websites and try their pre-approval tools.

-• Check with your bank or credit union for pre-qualified offers.
+• Inquire at your bank or credit union about pre-qualified offers.

 Recommended Comparison Sites: